eigenfoo/old-eigenfoo.github.io/_posts/2018-06-02-linear-regression.md

 reasons.](http://www.clockbackward.com/2009/06/18/ordinary-least-squares-linear-regression-flaws-problems-and-pitfalls/)
 Here, I'll just highlight a few.

-1. The least-squares estimate of $${\bf \beta}$$ is very susceptible to outliers
+1. Susceptibilty to outliers
 2. Assumption of homoskedasticity
-3. If we have collinearity
+3. Collinearity in features
-3. If we have too many features
+4. Too many features

 Points 1 and 2 are specific to the method of ordinary least squares, while 3 and 4 are just suckish things about linear regression in general.